-Early in infection, HIV-1 generally use the CCR5 chemokine coreceptor, along with CD4, for cellular entry [1].
-In many HIV-1 infected individuals, viral genotypic changes arise that allow the virus to use CXCR4, either in addition to CCR5 or alone, as an entry receptor [2] and this change is associated with accelerated CD4 decline and more rapid progression of HIV-1 disease [3].
+Early in infection, HIV-1 generally uses the CCR5 chemokine coreceptor, along with CD4, for cellular entry [1].
+In many HIV-1 infected individuals, viral genotypic changes arise that allow the virus to use CXCR4, either in addition to CCR5 or alone, as an entry receptor [2] and this change is associated with accelerated CD4 decline and more rapid progression of HIV-1 disease[3].
 Based on chemokine coreceptor usage, HIV-1 viruses can be classified as CCR5-tropic, CXCR4-tropic or dual-tropic (R5X4) viruses [4].
-The V3 loop of gp120 largely determines coreceptor usage and the development of CXCR4 viruses is gradual and involves the accumulation of multiple amino acid changes in the V3 [5,6].
+The V3 loop of gp120 largely determines coreceptor usage and the development of CXCR4 viruses is gradual and involves the accumulation of multiple amino acid changes in the V3 loop [5, 6].

-With the introduction of HIV-1 coreceptor inhibitors as components of antiretroviral therapy [7], it is increasingly imperative to screen HIV positive individuals before they commence therapy with coreceptor inhibitors.
-However, there is little information regarding bioinformatics prediction of HIV-1 coreceptor usage in Nigeria, yet this information is important for drug design and clinical management of patients before coreceptor inhibitors are used for treatment.
+With the introduction of HIV-1 coreceptor inhibitors as components of antiretroviral therapy [7], it is increasingly imperative to screen HIV positive individuals before they commence therapy with coreceptor inhibitors like Maraviroc.
+Maraviroc is an HIV-1 coreceptor antagonist that has shown good efficacy and tolerability in treatment-naive and treatment-experienced patients harboring CCR5-tropic virus [8].
+The use of Maraviroc in treatment simplification in patients requires analysis of HIV-1 DNA.

+However, there is little information regarding bioinformatics prediction or analysis of HIV-1 coreceptor usage in Nigeriawith the only reported data by Ajoge and colleagues [9], Yet this information is important for drug design and clinical management of patients before coreceptor inhibitors are used for treatment.
+There is also growing evidence of increasing viral resistance (primary and secondary - fuelled by both virus mutation and non-adherence issues) to commonly used anti-retroviral drugs [10-12] available in the country and there remains a possibility that CCR5-inhibitors like Maraviroc, can be used for HIV-1 antiretroviral therapy.
 This study was therefore carried out to evaluate virus coreceptor usage by bioinformatics method based on the V3 loop sequences of HIV-1 from HIV-1 infected antiretroviral therapy-naïve individuals.